Manuel-Kehl/elementaryPlus/README.md

 Please also make sure, that the original elementary icon theme is installed, because elementary+ only provides additions and inherits the base theme.

+### Dropbox Indicator
+If you want to make the dropbox indicator visible, you can simply execute `./scripts/show_dropbox_indicator.sh` from the parent directory of this theme.

 ## Contribute

 I am waiting for your pull requests and would love to see this theme become as complete as possible.